-On January 27, 2020, the district court denied Takeda's motion for a preliminary injunction.
-See Appx16-22.
+As this Court is aware (see Alkem Appeal, ECF No. 2 at 1-2), there is an ongoing litigation between Takeda and Mylan involving a license agreement very similar to the one at issue here.
+In that case, which involves another generic Colcrys® product, the district court denied Takeda's motion for a preliminary injunction filed against Mylan.
+Appx9-15.
 Takeda filed a notice of appeal that same day.
-Appx3705-3706.3 Although the district court declined to issue an injunction pending appeal, it ordered Mylan to maintain the status quo until January 31, 2020, (i.e., refrain from selling pursuant to the cease and desist entered into between the parties) and to allow Takeda time to seek from this Court an injunction pending appeal.
-Appx22.
-The next day, January 28, 2020, Takeda filed two motions in this Court: (i) a motion for an injunction pending appeal; and (ii) a motion for an interim injunction while the motion for an injunction pending appeal is pending.
-See ECF No. 6-1.
-On January
+Mylan Case, D.I.
+115. Although the district court declined to issue an injunction pending appeal, it ordered Mylan to maintain the status quo until January 31, 2020 (i.e. refrain from selling the Mylan ANDA product pursuant to the cease and desist entered into between the parties) and entered a temporary stay of its decision to allow Takeda to seek from this Court an injunction pending appeal.
+Appx15.
+The next day, January 28, 2020, Takeda filed two motions in this Court: (i) a motion for an injunction pending appeal, and (ii) a motion for an interim injunction while the motion for an injunction pending appeal is pending.
+See Takeda Pharm.
+U.S.A., Inc. v.
+Mylan Pharm.
+Inc., No. 20-1407, ("Mylan Appeal") ECF No. 6-1.
+Then on January 29, 2020, this Court granted Takeda's request for an interim injunction entered against Mylan.
+See Mylan Appeal, ECF No. 14.